T20X/notes/C++Expressions.md

 Once an rvalue has been bound to a name, it's an lvalue again, whether it's a wrapping type as std::tuple or rvalue references or a plain rvalue reference.

+# function call

+A function call is a postfix expression followed by parentheses containing a possibly empty, comma-separated list of initializer-clauses which constitute the arguments to the function

+Calling a function through an expression whose function type E is different from the function type F of the called function's definition results in undefined behavior unless the type “pointer to F” can be converted to the type “pointer to E” via a function pointer conversion

+A function call is an lvalue if the result type is an lvalue reference type or an rvalue reference to function type, an xvalue if the result type is an rvalue reference to object type, and a prvalue otherwise

+It is implementation-defined whether the lifetime of a parameter ends when the function in which it is defined returns or at the end of the enclosing full-expression.
+The initialization and destruction of each parameter occurs within the context of the calling function

 # Refenrece